SCHH-Commons/presentations/website/index.md

    - GitHub Pages will automatically generate your website.
    - View it at `yourusername.github.io/repository-name`.

-After this process, you’ll have **your own personalized website** up and running! 🚀
+After this process, you’ll have **your own personalized website** up and running!

+---

+## Detailed Instructions

+Each of the stater templates contains a `README.md` file in the repository root directory.

+The README.md file provides more detailed instructions for setting up and maintaining your site.